 The Airmen's Stories - Sgt.
 A Bennison

-Alan Bennison was born in Ashburton, South Island on 5th March 1918 and educated at the Hampstead School and the Technical School there.
+Alan Bennison was born in Ashburton, South Island, New Zealand on 5th March 1918 and educated at the Hampstead School and the Technical School there.
 He volunteered for aircrew duties in early 1939 but was not called up until 13th February 1940.

 After completing his initial training Bennison sailed for the UK, arriving on 8th June.
 He was posted to 5 OTU Aston Down on 17th July for further training and, after being awarded his Air Gunners badge, he joined 25 Squadron at North Weald on 21st September 1940.

 From October the squadron began to receive Beaufighters, equipped with radar.
 Bennison remustered as a Radar Operator (Air) in late December 1940 and after a navigation course at Cranage became a Navigator Radar in July 1941.